Adrienth/poowa_project/README.md

 Each user can create an account with a username, an email address and a password.
 Then, the user will be able to log in each time he goes to the website.
 You are welcomed to create your own account by clicking on the "register" button.
+If you are in a rush, here are some credentials for a prefilled account :

+username: jules
+password: password

 #### My favourites
 Each user can add and remove TV shows from his favourites.